NUKnightLab/TimelineJS3/API.md

 Event is fired when the current slide changes.
 Maybe change this so that the event data consists for the previous and current slide index and/or ids.
 I don't necessarily know why we would need the previous index though.

+`colorchange`

+* uniqueid: string, id of the new current slide

+Event is fired when the background of the current slide changes?

+`dataloaded`

+Event is fired after data has been loaded.

 `hash_updated`

 * uniqueid:  string, id of the new current slide
 * hashbookmark: string, the hash

 Event is fired when the hashbookmark in the url bar is updated.

+`loaded`

+* scale: string set to "javascript" or "cosmological" (this date scale)
+* slides: array, the processed slide data

+Event is fired after story slider and time navigator have loaded.

 `zoom_in`